dji-sdk/Onboard-SDK/README.md

 #### Step2:

-In order to communicate with the N1 Autopilot via the Onboard OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL Serial cable(SOLD Seperately).
+In order to communicate with the N1 Autopilot via the Onboard OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL serial cable (SOLD Seperately).

 ### Onboard APP Registration & Flight Platform Activation